 Why do I need this test?

-If you have diabetes or prediabetes, you may need this test to see how well you are controlling your blood sugar.
+If you have diabetes or prediabetes, you may need this test to see how well you control

 What other tests might I have along with this test?

 If your healthcare provider tests you for diabetes, you may also have any of these

 Oral glucose tolerance test (OGTT)

 Urine test to check for sugar, ketones, or protein

 What do my test results mean?

 Test results may vary depending on your age, gender, health history, the method used

 for the test, and other things.
 Your test results may not mean you have a problem.